-The connection between physical and mental health is well documented, however mental distress can produce a large barrier to participation in activity for those who would benefit from it most.
-We hope that by encouraging an inclusive atmosphere in our sports clubs and educating those in leadership roles, more people will feel able to join us, make friends and keep active during their time at Exeter.
+The connection between physical and mental health is well documented, however, mental distress can produce a large barrier to participation in activity for those who would benefit from it most.
+We hope that by encouraging an inclusive atmosphere in our sports clubs, gym and spaces around campus and by educating those in leadership roles, more people will feel able to join us, make friends and keep active during their time at Exeter.

-At Exeter our welfare support aims to help raise awareness of mental health within members of sports clubs, Gym members and IMS teams, remove barriers for students participating in sport, and to provide a platform for sports clubs at the University of Exeter to improve welfare support for all their members.
-People from all backgrounds and in all walks of life experience mental health difficulties, including students at the University of Exeter, within any club.
-Our welfare support fostered in our sports committees is invaluable during these times.
+At Exeter, our welfare support aims to help raise awareness about mental health and well-being for sports clubs members, Gym members and Social Sport teams; remove barriers for students participating in physical activity, and to provide a platform for sports clubs at the University of Exeter to improve welfare support for all their members.
+People from all backgrounds and walks of life experience mental health difficulties, including students at the University of Exeter.

 Well-Being Tool Kit

-Looking after your emotional health and wellbeing is an important skill both at university and in your everyday life.
-Building skills which enable you to be more resilient in the face of challenges is an effective way of supporting your wellbeing.
-We cannot avoid challenges or difficult experiences but we can learn to respond differently to these events.
+Looking after your emotional health and well-being is an important skill at university and in your everyday life.
+Building skills which enable you to be more resilient in the face of challenges is an effective way of supporting your well-being.
+We cannot avoid challenges or difficult experiences but learn to respond differently to these events.

 Students can face a lot of natural challenges during their time at university such as:

 moving to a new place

 meeting new people from a variety of backgrounds

 Go to ‘My Wellbeing Toolkit’ for information and techniques to help you think about skills which could support you to stay healthy and resilient at university.

 For anyone who would like support from our Wellbeing Team, they can request a drop-in appointment, where they will have a conversation which enables them to outline concerns to a practitioner and discuss the best next steps: https://www.exeter.ac.uk/students/wellbeing/resources-and-services/appointments/